Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Option 1: The Roscoe Head

 (23 Roscoe Street, L1 2SX) is a proper back-street local.
 No tourists, excellent beer, good chat if you want it.
 CAMRA's National Pub of the Year multiple times.
 This is where Liverpudlians actually drink.
+The landlord, Carol, has run it for decades and knows everyone.

 Option 2: Fancy Send-Off

 If you want to splash out, Panoramic 34 (34th floor, West Tower, L3 9PJ, 0151 236 5534) is the restaurant at the top of the big black building on the waterfront.
 Food's good, views are spectacular, it's expensive (£60+ a head).
 Book well ahead.
+On clear evenings, you can watch the sun set over the Welsh hills.

 Option 3: The Cavern